kkyr/shellcheck-gpt/README.md

 1. Run shellcheck against `script.sh`
 1. Feed the contents of the script and the output of shellcheck into an OpenAI LLM and ask it to make corrections
-1. Write the LLM's output onto stdout
+1. Write the LLM's output to stdout

 If you'd like to instead write the output back into the script, use the `-w` flag: